 First, let me tell you how my wife and I save extra money towards our trip.
 We collect pocket change and the occasional loose dollars and put them into a glass bowl.
 I purposely pay for things with paper money just so I can put the change I’ve accumulated at the end of the day in my jar.
 It’s usually a few dollars a day, and by the end of the week, I’ve managed to save 10 or 12 dollars.
 My wife does the same thing by saving coins and bills in her own jar.
 Once in a while, we take the money to the bank and deposit it, adding to the growing vacation stash.
 By the time we are ready to leave, we’ll have set aside another $600.00 to $900.00.
 It really helps when ready to leave, to have money saved up for your trip.
 This works pretty well for us.
 Of course we have other money saved as well.
 But this is extra money for those fun things you want to do while away in another country.
 You might want to try this and see if it works for you, too!
 Here are some more ideas that work:

 4. Yard sale – Same idea as eBay, only you put up some signs and sell things right from your yard or driveway.
 This is the preferred way to sell large furniture items that aren’t easily shipped.
 And don’t forget about your local flea market.
+Everyone has things laying around the house that they don’t need anymore.
+Turn your stuff into cash!

 7. Tax refunds, dividend checks, escrow refunds – We periodically get small dividend checks and refunds from our insurance company and mortgage company.
-Whenever these checks come in, we try to save all of it for our trip.
+Whenever these checks come in, we try to save all of them for our trip.
 Save at least half if you can and you’ll be glad you did.
 And don’t forget to set aside a big chunk of any tax refund you get!

 8. Dine out a little less often – If you eat at home just once instead of going out, you can save the difference and put a nice sum in your travel account.
 You need not give up eating out entirely.
 Just discuss how much it will cost to go to your favorite restaurant and decide whether you want to skip it and save the money instead.
 Most of the time, I’d rather skip an expensive meal out.
 I’d rather know that we just put away a little more towards our goal.